flatlayer/flatlayer-js-sdk/docs/calculating-sizes.md

 ## Introduction

-This guide provides detailed instructions for an LLM on how to analyze code and calculate the `sizes` attribute for responsive images in a Flatlayer SDK project.
+This guide provides detailed instructions on how to analyze code and calculate the `sizes` attribute for responsive images in a Flatlayer SDK project.
 The focus is on Svelte projects using Tailwind CSS, but the principles can be applied to other frameworks as well.

 ## General Process